rogir-2/student-accommodation/stages/1.prepare/readme.md

 </table>

 ## Restrictions
-Several limitations were encountered during the data collection phase due to the inherent constraints of the API.
+Many limitations were encountered during the data collection phase due to the inherent constraints of the API.

 The API imposed restrictions on the volume of data accessible per request and enforced rate limits to prevent excessive querying.
 To address these issues, a strategy of paginated requests was implemented, ensuring comprehensive data retrieval while adhering to the API's constraints.